T-J-Summer/SE-Summative-1/README.md

 📚 Technical stack used
 -
-Within this project I used a few diffrent coding languages and applications to ensure I was able to produce the app properly.
+Within this project I used a few different coding languages and applications to ensure I was able to produce the app properly.
 - HTML (Hypertext Markup Language)
 - CSS (Cascading Style Sheets)
 - Java Script